 It all started with a van and a clipboard

 As many people know, Rudi founded Purcell back in 1974.
-Forty-three years later, things have grown a lot from the early days.
+Forty-five years later, things have grown a lot from the early days.

 We have a beautiful lodge, a heli-pad, a fancy sign, high-tech communication systems, piles of safety gear and emergency manuals.
 Guiding staff, kitchen staff, reservations and marketing staff.